Need To Know the Best Practices For Continuous Agile Testing

 For testing to be Continuous Agile, every piece of code checked in needs to be included in the build.
 The Build Automation needs to be integrated with Automated Deployments, Test Case Execution, Regression Results and Bug Tracking.

-Manual Test Execution is a thing of past!
+Manual Test Execution is slow!
+And it may not be beneficial for extensive test coverage.
 Automate your test cycles to speed up the processes and widen your coverage.
+Learn more about manual vs automation testing.

 A test suite consisting of some bare minimum test cases in necessary for QA to start on Functional, Regression Testing to ensure the environment stability.